Charmarke1/VLans/README.md

 ![section of the packet tracer](Capture2.PNG)

-Once you have finish to drop all the devices make sure to regroup all your devices by group of 3 PC as PC/0,PC/1, and PC/2 are in the same area and vise versa.
-So all group of PC represente different department of a company's network.
-I just choose paint it in diferrent colors Bleu for VLan 10, Green for VLan 20, and Red for VLan 30.
+Once you have finish to drop all the devices make sure to regroup all your devices by group / VLan of 3 PC as PC/0,PC/1, and PC/2 in the same departement or group / VLan 10 and so on.
+So all group of PC represente different department of a company's networks.
+I just choose paint it in diferrent colors to disguste, Bleu for VLan 10, Green for VLan 20, and Red for VLan 30.
 See the image below for referral.

 for coloring here is a video link of few second to learn how to do it: https://www.youtube.com/shorts/cm1KDcYKnCs